Nobel Prize history from the year you were born

 Since 1901, Nobel Prizes have honored the world's best and brightest and showcased the work of brilliant and creative minds, thanks to Swedish businessman Alfred Nobel, who made his fortune with the invention of dynamite.

-The Peace Prize celebrates, in Nobel’s words, “the person who shall have done the most or the best work for fraternity between nations, the abolition or reduction of standing armies and for the holding and promotion of peace congresses,” sometimes risking their lives to do so.
+Finally, the Peace Prize celebrates, in Nobel's words, "the person who shall have done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies, and for the holding and promotion of peace congresses"—sometimes risking their lives to do so.

-So precious are the awards that the medals of German physicists Max von Laue and James Franck, stored away for safekeeping in Copenhagen during World War II, were dissolved in acid to keep them away from approaching Nazi troops.
+So precious are the awards that the medals of German physicists Max von Laue and James Franck—stored away for safekeeping in Copenhagen during World War II—were dissolved in acid to keep them away from the approaching Nazi troops.
 After the war, the gold was reconstituted from the acid and recast into new medals.

 1931: First prize awarded posthumously